LabyKreative/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Replace all characters A and C from input to Z and e respectively.
 A script that removes all letters c and C from input.
 A script that reverse its input.
-A script that displays all users and their home directories, in sorted by users.
+A script that displays all users and their home directories in sorted orders.